-To continue accessing this information and support we set up a ROPES special members only section of our website which features 5 different elements to our library allowing people to use and access all this online support.
+To continue accessing this information and support we set up a ROPES special members-only section of our website which features 5 different elements of our library allowing people to use and access all this online support.

 We also continued our support after the training to include newsletters, regular network meetings plus 121 support.

 The other area of practical follow up work we did was to encourage local partnerships between beneficiary organisations and facilitated organisations applying for funding and setting up consortia.